Microsoft/azure-docs.cs-cz/articles/iot-edge/module-composition.md

 ---
-title: Deklarovat moduly a trasy s manifesty nasazení – Azure IoT Edge | Dokumentace Microsoftu
+title: Declare modules and routes with deployment manifests - Azure IoT Edge | Microsoft Docs
-description: Zjistěte, jak manifest nasazení deklaruje které moduly chcete nasadit, jak je nasadit a jak vytvořit směrování zpráv mezi nimi.
+description: Learn how a deployment manifest declares which modules to deploy, how to deploy them, and how to create message routes between them.
 author: kgremban
 manager: philmea
 ms.author: kgremban